GoPro HD Hero Time Lapse Photography

 To make this work wasn't as easy as I first thought but a cinch once you iron out the problems.

 As you can see above, nothing technical here and really quite inexpensive.
-Rather than drilling holes and making a mess of everything, I used my normal tripod and attached the egg timer to it using Blu Tak.
-I then took the Go Pro out of its waterproof case and attached that to the top of the egg timer…again, using Blu Tak.
+Rather than drilling holes and making a mess of everything, I used my normal tripod.
+I then attached the egg timer to it using Blu Tak.
+Next I took the Go Pro out of its waterproof case and attached that to the top of the egg timer.
+Again, using Blu Tak.

-In my experience of shooting panning video in particular, I have noticed in the past that the camera starts to tilt as it spins but the malleable nature of the Blu Tak meant it was easy to adjust the angle.
-I tested it at various stages of the 180 degrees it would be moving and when I was happy it was level (using a spirit level app on the iPhone), I twisted the tripod head to the start position.
+I have noticed in the past that the camera starts to tilt as it spins.
+The malleable nature of the Blu Tak though, meant it was easy to adjust the angle.
+I tested it at various stages of the 180 degrees it would be moving.
+When I was happy it was level (using a spirit level app on the iPhone), I twisted the tripod head to the start position.

-I made the correct settings before the camera was placed on the Blu Tak because pushing buttons whilst attached would have thrown it out of alignment.
+I made the correct settings before the camera was placed on the Blu Tak.
+This is because pushing buttons whilst attached would have thrown it out of alignment.
 I set the camera to Time Lapse and worked out approximately how long I wanted to footage to be.

 I then set the camera to take a photo every two seconds.

-If I was to speed to output up to 60 frames per second as my final output, it may make the footage smoother but would only give me a 15 second clip.
+If I was to speed to output up to 60 frames per second as my final output, it may make the footage smoother.
+However, this would only give me a 15 second clip.

-The camera span perfectly throughout the 30 minutes and I was pleasantly surprised at the quality of the 11mp images taken with the Go Pro HD Hero 2.
+The camera span perfectly throughout the 30 minutes.
+Once checked, I was pleasantly surprised at the quality of the 11mp images taken with the Go Pro HD Hero 2.
 Despite the harsh shadows and bright sun of a winter's day, the shots had a fair amount of dynamic range.

-This produced a 1.3gb 1080p HD file which I then rendered down to a 39mb .wmv (Windows Media Video) file in Sony Vegas Pro 11.
-If I wanted to zoom in on any part of the image during the duration, the huge file size produced by QuickTime meant I could do this without losing any definition in the final output (but I left it as it was):
+This produced a 1.3gb 1080p HD file.
+I then rendered this down to a 39mb .wmv (Windows Media Video) file in Sony Vegas Pro.
+Say I wanted to zoom in on any part of the image during the duration.
+The huge file size produced by QuickTime meant I could do this without losing any definition in the final output.
+Still, I left it as it was):